SuchEvilCorp/boun-senior-p2p/peer-server/README.md

 ## Running the Server

-We use Docker to build the server easily on each platform:
+We use Docker to build the server:

 ```
 docker build -t p2p-server .